error-magnet/neighbours/README.md

 # Country Neighbors Game 🌍

 A fun geography guessing game where you identify countries by their neighboring countries and flags.
+Inspired by the University Challenge starter questions format ([example](https://youtu.be/Qrgl45ZiaSg?t=7)).

 ## How to Play